CircuitVerse/Interactive-Book/docs/alu.md

 ## Introduction
-An arithmetic logic unit (ALU) is a digital circuit used to perform arithmetic and logic operations.
-It represents the fundamental building block of the central processing unit (CPU) of a computer.
-Modern CPUs contain very powerful and complex ALUs.
-In addition to ALUs, modern CPUs contain a control unit (CU).
+The ALU(Arithmetic Logic Unit) is a Digital-Circuit which can be used to perform arithmetic, and logical operations.
+The ALU is a major component of the CPU(Central Processing Unit) of a computer.
+A modern CPU contains a very powerful ALU which are quite complex.
+In addition to a ALU, a modern CPU contains a Control-Unit(CU).

-The purpose of the ALU is to perform mathematical operations such as addition, subtraction, multiplication and division.
-Additionally, the ALU processes basic logical operations like AND/OR calculations.
-Also known as the arithmetic logic unit, it serves as the computational hub of the Central Processing Unit (CPU) for a computer system
+The use of ALU is to do mathematical operations (addition, subtraction, multiplication and division) , and basic logical operations (AND/OR calculations).
+The ALU is the computational hub for CPU of a computer.

 ## In Detail
-So with the above building blocks i.e. half adder and full adder discussed in Combinational Analysis, lets construct a simple ALU that performs a arithmetic operation (1 bit addition)and does 3 logical operations namely AND, NOR and XOR as shown below.
-The multiplexer selects only one operation at a time.
-The operation selected depends on the selection lines of the multiplexer as shown in the truth table.
+Now that we know about half adder and full adder discussed in Combinational Analysis, lets try to construct a simple ALU which performs a arithmetic operation(1 bit addition), and also does three logical operations- AND, XOR, and NOR as shown below.
+There is only one operation selected at a time by the multiplexer.
+The operation which is selected depends on the multiplexer's selection lines, as displayed in the below truth table.

 <div style="text-align:center" ><img src="../assets/images/1bitALU.jpg" /></div>